wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-web-dashboard.rst

    use the Reset button on the roboRIO to put the device into Safe Mode instead (with power already applied, hold the rest button for 5 seconds). **Default is unchecked.**
 -  Enable Console Out - This enables the on-board RS232 port to be used as a Console output.
-It is recommended to leave this enabled unless you are using this port to talk to a serial device (note that this port uses RS232 levels and should not be connected to many microcontrollers which use TTL levels). **Default is checked.**
+This port uses RS232 levels and should not be connected to many microcontrollers which use TTL levels). **Default is unchecked.**
 -  Disable RT Startup App - Checking this box disables code from running at startup.
 This may be used for troubleshooting if you find the roboRIO is unresponsive to new program download.
 Default is unchecked
 -  Disable FPGA Startup App - **This box should not be checked.**
--  Enable Secure Shell Server (sshd) - **It is recommended to leave this box checked.** This setting enables SSH which is a way to remotely access a console on the roboRIO.
-Unchecking this box will prevent C++ and Java teams from loading code onto the roboRIO.
--  LabVIEW Project Access -\*\* It is recommended to leave this box checked.\*\* This setting allows LabVIEW projects to access the roboRIO.
+-  LabVIEW Project Access - **It is recommended to leave this box checked. **This setting allows LabVIEW projects to access the roboRIO.

 Network Configuration